cartesi/docs/cartesi-rollups/tutorials/calculator.md

 ## Set up your environment

-Install these to set up your environment for quick building.
+Install these to set up your environment for quick building:

 - Sunodo: A simple tool for building applications on Cartesi.
-[Install Sunodo for your OS of choice](../development/installation.md)
+[Install Sunodo for your OS of choice](../development/installation.md).

 - Docker Desktop: The tool you need to run the Cartesi Machine and its dependencies.
 [Install Docker for your OS of choice](https://www.docker.com/products/docker-desktop/).